 Herbal warmth, sweet, citrusy, a fragrant cross between eucalyptus, mint, and pepper

 Did you know cardamom is called the Queen of Spices?
-That is not only because it has such an exquisite flavor, but it’s the most widely used spice after pepper and quite difficult to harvest.
+That is not only because it has such an exquisite flavor, but it’s the most widely used spice after pepper and quite challenging to harvest.
 Cardamom is the second most expensive spice, by weight, after saffron.

 Cardamom is a fruit of several species of plants in the ginger family, but Elettaria cardamom, also called small cardamom, true cardamom, or green cardamom, is considered superior quality.
 It is native to the moist forest of southern India.